+Large accelerated filer ☑

+Accelerated filer □

+Non-accelerated filer □

+Smaller reporting company □

-Large accelerated filer $\square$ Accelerated filer (Do Non-accelerated filer $\Box$ not check if a smaller reporting company) Smaller reportin g company  Indicate by check mark whe ther the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹 closing sales price as repo orted on The Nasdaq Global Select 1 Stock held by non-affiliates of the registrant Market, Inc. on June 30, 2011 ose of business on February 17, 2012: 1,830,215,266 59,299,369
+(Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗹

+Aggregate market value of the 59,889,243 shares of Common Stock held by non-affiliates of the registrant at the closing sales price as reported on The Nasdaq Global Select Market, Inc. on June 30, 2011 Number of shares of Common Stock outstanding as of the close of business on February 17, 2012: